x0rnn/amk-etwolf-server-demo/README.md

 ## Installation

+Build from source or [download .so from releases](https://klva.cz/code/amk/etwolf-server-demo/releases).

 The library needs to be preloaded into the `etded` binary, like this:

 ~~~
 LD_PRELOAD=/path/to/libetwolf_server_demo.so etded +set dedicated 2 +...
 ~~~

+Use absolute path for `LD_PRELOAD`.

 ## Usage